 - 30. The NHS Scotland Chief Operating Officer and Deputy Chief Operating Officers have responsibility for overseeing and ensuring effective sponsorship management between Scottish Government and NHS Boards.
 The Chief Operating Officer is answerable to the Director-General Health & Social Care / Chief Executive of NHS Scotland.
 The Chief Operating Officer and Deputy Chief Operating Officers will be responsible for maintaining and developing positive relationships characterised by openness, trust, respect and mutual support. - 31.
 The Chief Operating Officer and Deputy Chief Operating Officers will work closely with NHS Board Chief Executives to promote the co-operation of NHS Boards in order to plan and provide services to secure and advance the health of the people of Scotland.
-The Chief Operating Officer can create groups to facilitate this goal.

-- 32. The Chief Operating Officer has established a Health Sponsorship Unit who will support the effective sponsorship management between Scottish Government and NHS Boards.
-The specific responsibilities of the Health Sponsorship Unit are: - develop, maintain and strengthen relationships and communications with NHS Boards to support progress towards delivery of the Government's core Missions to 2026; - provide support to the Deputy Chief Operating Officers and Chief Operating Officer by providing timely and relevant information to enable them to carry out their role; - management of the Ministerial Annual Review process as a focal point for public accountability, including formally writing to the NHS Board setting out the key areas covered and agreed actions; - utilising data and intelligence gathered via the Creating Insights from Data programme, including the Whole System & Winter Dashboard, to provide advice and briefing for the Chief Operating Officer on NHS Board performance. - 33.
+The Chief Operating Officer can create groups to facilitate this goal. - 32.
+The Chief Operating Officer has established a Health Sponsorship Unit who will support the effective sponsorship management between Scottish Government and NHS Boards.
+The specific responsibilities of the Health Sponsorship Unit are: - develop, maintain and strengthen relationships and communications with NHS Boards to support progress towards delivery of the Government's four key priorities; - provide support to the Deputy Chief Operating Officers and Chief Operating Officer by providing timely and relevant information to enable them to carry out their role; - management of the Ministerial Annual Review process as a focal point for public accountability, including formally writing to the NHS Board setting out the key areas covered and agreed actions; - utilising data and intelligence gathered via the Creating Insights from Data programme, including the Whole System & Winter Dashboard, to provide advice and briefing for the Chief Operating Officer on NHS Board performance. - 33.
 If you require access to the Whole System & Winter Dashboard, please send a request to: nss.neartimedata@nhs.scot - 34.
 As part of the overall sponsorship relationship with NHS Boards, other Scottish Government Health and Social Care Policy leads and budget holders may have direct relationships with NHS Boards in relation to specific programmes of work, projects and policy areas.
 This includes meetings of the Chief Executives' Group, Directors of Finance, HR Directors, Directors of Planning, etc. The primary sponsorship mechanism will be the day to day working relationship between the Health Sponsorship Unit and NHS Boards.
-In addition to the work of the Health Sponsorship Unit, there will be scheduled Mid-Year and Annual Reviews. - 35.
-The Chief Operating Officer will ensure Scottish Government Health and Social Care Policy Leads and budget holders will liaise with the Health Sponsorship Unit and NHS Boards early on in any legislation or policy development cycle in order that any implications for all parties can be understood and next steps mutually agreed.
-The relevant Scottish Government Health and Social Care Policy Leads will advise NHS Boards colleagues on how best to engage with the policy development process.
+In addition to the work of the Health Sponsorship Unit, there will be scheduled Mid-Year and Annual Reviews.